-Focus Area Objective Communicate our Modern Slavery commitments internally and externally: Keolis Downer modern slavery e-learning general training module to continue to be delivered to all employees including as a part of Keolis Downer employee induction process; Increase our understanding: Enhanced Keolis Downer modern slavery procurement training module converted to e-learning and delivered to ensure enhanced awareness of modern slavery issues and relevant policies, in order that breaches of Keolis Downer's policies can be identified and reported.
+Objective Keolis Downer modern slavery e-learning general training module to continue to be delivered to all employees including as a part of Keolis Downer employee induction process; Enhanced Keolis Downer modern slavery procurement training module converted to e-learning and delivered to ensure enhanced awareness of modern slavery issues and relevant policies, in order that breaches of Keolis Downer's policies can be identified and reported.
 Modern slavery training content to be included in the Keolis Downer site-based induction process for suppliers working at each site.
-Improve systems and processes to comply with KD's Policies: Continue to review and progressively build in specific modern slavery terms and conditions into our procurement templates and supply contracts as each of them are varied or renewed.
-Better understand our supply chain: Further assessment and monitoring of higher-risk suppliers and/or Tier 2 suppliers; Further engagement with our suppliers to ensure the alignment of values on modern slavery practices to be undertaken by procurement and contract management specific staff.
+Continue to review and progressively build in specific modern slavery terms and conditions into our procurement templates and supply contracts as each of them are varied or renewed.
+Further assessment and monitoring of higher-risk suppliers and/or Tier 2 suppliers; Further engagement with our suppliers to ensure the alignment of values on modern slavery practices to be undertaken by procurement and contract management specific staff.
 Explore whether supplier risk and compliance assessment can be enhanced through Keolis Downer group wide use of a technological platform solution.